GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/SpannerChangeStreamsToElasticsearch/README.md

               "isOptional":true
           },
           {
-              "name":"javascriptIndexFnGcsPath",
+              "name":"propertyAsIndex",
+              "label":"Document property used to specify _index metadata with document in bulk request", "helpText":"A property in the document being indexed whose value will specify _index metadata to be included with document in bulk request (takes precendence over an index UDF)", "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javaScriptIndexFnGcsPath",
-              "label":"Gcs path to javascript udf source for function to extract index name from row", "helpText":"Gcs path to javascript udf source.
-Udf will be preferred option for transformation if supplied.
+              "label":"GCS path to JavaScript UDF source for function that will specify _index metadata to be included with document in bulk request", "helpText":"GCS path to JavaScript UDF source.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptIndexFnName",
+              "name":"javaScriptIndexFnName",
-              "label":"UDF Javascript Function Name for function to extract index name from row", "helpText":"UDF Javascript Function Name.
+              "label":"UDF JavaScript Function Name for function that will specify _index metadata to be included with document in bulk request", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptTypeFnGcsPath",
-              "label":"Gcs path to javascript udf source for function to extract type value from row", "helpText":"Gcs path to javascript udf source.
-Udf will be preferred option for transformation if supplied.
+              "name":"propertyAsId",
+              "label":"Document property used to specify _id metadata with document in bulk request", "helpText":"A property in the document being indexed whose value will specify _id metadata to be included with document in bulk request (takes precendence over an index UDF)", "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javaScriptIdFnGcsPath",
+              "label":"GCS path to JavaScript UDF source function that will specify _id metadata to be included with document in bulk request", "helpText":"GCS path to JavaScript UDF source.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptTypeFnName",
+              "name":"javaScriptIdFnName",
-              "label":"UDF Javascript Function Name for function to extract type value from row", "helpText":"UDF Javascript Function Name.
+              "label":"UDF JavaScript Function Name for function that will specify _id metadata to be included with document in bulk request", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javaScriptTypeFnGcsPath",
+              "label":"GCS path to JavaScript UDF source for function that will specify _type metadata to be included with document in bulk request", "helpText":"GCS path to JavaScript UDF source.
+Default: null", "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javaScriptTypeFnName",
+              "label":"UDF JavaScript Function Name for function that will specify _type metadata to be included with document in bulk request", "helpText":"UDF JavaScript Function Name.
+Default: null",
+              "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javaScriptIsDeleteFnGcsPath",
+              "label":"GCS path to JavaScript UDF source for function that will determine if document should be deleted rather than inserted or updated, function should return string value \"true\" or \"false\"", "helpText":"GCS path to JavaScript UDF source.
+Default: null", "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javaScriptIsDeleteFnName",
+              "label":"UDF JavaScript Function Name for function that will determine if document should be deleted rather than inserted or updated, function should return string value \"true\" or \"false\"", "helpText":"UDF JavaScript Function Name.
+Default: null",
+              "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"bulkInsertMethod",
+              "label":"Use INDEX (index, allows upserts) or CREATE (create, errors on duplicate _id) in bulk requests", "helpText":"Whether to use INDEX (index, allows upserts) or the default CREATE (create, errors on duplicate _id) with Elasticsearch bulk requests", "paramType":"TEXT",
               "isOptional":true
           }